Sanika2112/CODTECH-Task-02/README.md

 ## Overview of project
 ### Topic: TEXT-TO-IMAGE GENERATION APPLICATION
 This project implements a **Text-to-Image Generation Application** using the **Stable Diffusion** model.
-The application takes textual descriptions as input and generates high-quality visual representations of the described scenes or objects.
+The application inputs textual descriptions and generates high-quality visual representations of the described scenes or objects.
 This showcases the potential of generative AI in creating custom, photorealistic images.

 ---